 So keep on reading…..I have found 5 reasons to visit the Midlands this Winter……

 When the weather isn’t the best and seasonal festivities are looming on the horizon, it makes sense that you won’t want to stray too far from home.
 The Midlands is located slap-bang in the middle of the country, with top-notch transport links to major cities like Nottingham and Birmingham providing even greater ease of access.
 Similarly, if you are travelling for business, this region offers the perfect central meeting point for people travelling in from all over the country.
-If you are looking for the ideal conference venue or meeting room the Midlands is a great option.

 The Midlands is home to a number of Cities including the second largest city – the city of Birmingham.
 There are an abundance of shops, shopping centres, restaurants and cafes to sit and take in the atmosphere, and as already stated, the transport links are great.

 Family Friendly Attractions

 There are so many family friendly attractions to visit in the Midlands.
 You can enjoy a stroll around the lake, and the kids can enjoy the adventure playground and the barefoot walk at Trentham Gardens, Staffordshire.